ThealeMW/Wallpaper-Windows10/README.md

 # Features

-1. Grabs your localtime and displays it with an interval of 40 seconds (AM/PM) using momement.js
+1. Grabs your localtime and displays it with an interval of 1 second (AM/PM) using momement.js
 1. Displays weather from openweather https://openweathermap.org/

 ## Usage